lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 #### Drawing aliens and the spaceship

-I declared the starting positions for the aliens by assigning the cell's ID to each alien and storing them in an array
+I declared the starting positions for the aliens by assigning the cell's ID to each alien and storing them in an array.

 I also assigned an empty array for the <code>removedAliens</code> to keep track of the aliens that are eliminated.